 In 1888, the bishop presented the monks of Saint Anselm Abbey with the task of building a parish in the heart of the German and French sector of Manchester.
 Father Sylvester Yoerg, O.S.B., organized St. Raphael’s Parish and planned for a school to occupy the second and third floors over the new church.

-t year, as the monks prepared to open Saint Anselm College, they simultaneously prepared to open an elementary school at their new parish.
+The next year, as the monks prepared to open Saint Anselm College, they simultaneously prepared to open an elementary school at their new parish.
 The school, completed in 1889, was under the direction of the Benedictine Sisters from Elizabeth, New Jersey.
 The four sisters lived in a house opposite the church and school on Fourth Street.
 Thus, as a means of putting religion into education, St. Raphael’s School opened with 124 students.
 Graduation for the first class of 4 students was held in 1891.
 In 1926, the Sisters of Mercy gradually took over the teaching duties at the school.
 By 1928, all of the Benedictine Sisters had returned to the Motherhouse in New Jersey, leaving behind many fond memories.

 To meet the growing needs of the parish in the early 1960’s, a new church and modern school were built.
 It was with great pride that, in 1965, the first class graduated from this new 8-classroom school complete with a library and cafeteria and a gymnasium where the old church had been.